sakshamgupta006/face_align/README.md

 This project is an implementation of state of the art Face alignment Technique proposed by Vahid Kazemi.

 ## Project Description
-The GSOC proposal can be found on [Drive](https://drive.google.com/open?id=10LIfoV-pRIjoH-xNmLwaQOANavfMYT-5cS-4FpwTSPE).
+The GSoC proposal can be found on [Drive](https://drive.google.com/open?id=10LIfoV-pRIjoH-xNmLwaQOANavfMYT-5cS-4FpwTSPE).
 We aim to implement the paper [One Millisecond Face Alignment with an Ensemble of Regression Trees](https://pdfs.semanticscholar.org/d78b/6a5b0dcaa81b1faea5fb0000045a62513567.pdf) using OpenCV.

 <a href="https://www.youtube.com/watch?v=IOlAuQkZ4fM" target="_blank"><img src="https://github.com/sakshamgupta006/face_align/blob/master/Results/result_3.png"